TKBeckum/digitalgarden-test/src/site/notes/090 Professional Discretion/The kernel of professional work.md

 All of the above means that there is a client with a problem for which the solution is not readily available.
 Therefore there is *uncertainty* regarding the solution to the problem[^2].
 For the client it is important whether the expert that he/she calls in to solve the problem can be *trust*ed, in the sense of: does the expert have sufficient knowledge and skills to solve the problem as well as possible.
 ## Discretion and complexity
 Discretion is the kernel of expert work because of the complexity of the problems the expert is dealing with or the service she/he delivers.
 Champy states: “complexity should be placed at the heart of the study of professional work” (2018, p.
 1).
 As said before, this complexity asks for specialised knowledge and skills, above the knowledge and skills of the client.
 Actually, more than knowledge and skills are needed.
-For discretion even more important is experience, and based thereon: trained intuition.
+For discretion even more important is experience, and based thereon: trained intuition[^4].
 Both are necessary for a correct use of discretion.
 Based on the above, an circumscription of discretion could be:
 *Discretion is the freedom of the expert to act according to the expert's specialized knowledge, training, experience and trained intuition, while taking into account the specific characteristics and circumstances of the client or client system.*

 The freedom for [[050 Inbox/Discretion is granted\|discretion is granted]] by the client (at least implicitly), and sometimes is legitimated by 'official' others (which helps to trust the expert).
 Discretion is based on the unpredictability or indeterminacy of the ‘best’ way to provide the service or solve the problem.
 This unpredictability is a consequence of three types of uncertainty: incomplete theories, imprecise measurement of relevant characteristics of the client or her/his situation, and uncertainty due to other factors beyond the scope or domain of the profession.
 Unpredictability calls for special knowledge and skills based on abstract theories and concepts and training-based and experience-based intuition.
 Especially important here is that the expert always has to judge whether standard actions (like protocols) can be used, or whether the specific constellation of the problem and circumstances of the client (-system) asks for another action.
 Noordegraaf calls this work therefor ‘inferential’ and ‘experiential’ (2005, pp. 4–5).
 So unpredictability, knowledge and especially discretion are the elements that play a central role in expert work.

-[^1]: Champy (2018, p.
-4) uses the expressions ‘prudentiality’ and ‘practical wisdom’ as synonyms for this, but I prefer ‘educated guesses’ because this stresses the scientific base and training.

 [^2]: Jamous and Peloille (1970) indicate this uncertainty with a ratio between indeterminacy (I) and technicality (T; their word for the knowledge that is available).
 The more indeterminacy (higher I/T ratio) the more uncertainty.

 [^3]: Again, I use 'expert' which includes 'professional'.
 See [[091 Nog te bewerken/The difference between expert and professional work\|The difference between expert and professional work]]

+[^4]: Champy (2018, p.
+4) uses the expressions 'prudentiality' and 'practical wisdom' as synonyms for this, but I prefer 'trained intuition'or 'educated guesses' because this stresses the scientific base and training.